For Guides

 Sight fishing beaches for snook

-Sight fishing can be one of the most exciting and rewarding methods for fly fishing for snook, and provides a unique opportunity to target snook in clear, shallow water without a boat.
+Sight fishing can be one of the most exciting and rewarding methods for fly fishing for snook and provides a unique opportunity to target snook in clear, shallow water without a boat.
 Florida snook will migrate in extreme shallows during the spring and summer migration months.
 Use high sunlight and a good pair of polarized sunglasses to your advantage when spotting fish from the beach.
 Walk about 20 feet back from the waterline and look for shadows.
 Singles and schools of fish will often cruise from just past where the waves meet the sand.
 Look for cruising fish and present your fly in their path.

-Fly fishing structure and cover for snook
+Locating structure and cover

 Snook often seek refuge near structure and cover.
 Learn to effectively fish around mangroves, docks, and other underwater structures to increase your chances of success.
 Cast your fly as close to structure as possible and retrieve it with short, quick strips.
 Practicing your cast with small targets on a lawn is a great way to quickly improve your skills to get the most out of time on the water.